ali5ter/vke-completion/README.md

 ## CLI Taxonomy Diagram
 The [create_taxo_graph](create_taxo_graph) script uses [cli_taxo](https://github.com/ali5ter/cli_taxo)
-to generate a radaial diagram illustrating the taxonomy of the VMware Cloud PKS CLI as an SVG embedded in a webpage under [taxonomy](taxonomy).
+to generate a radial diagram illustrating the taxonomy of the VMware Cloud PKS CLI as an SVG embedded in a webpage under [taxonomy](taxonomy).

 You can view this by running locally as a container like this: